IntersectMBO/ouroboros-network/docs/interface-CHANGELOG.md

 CHANGELOG](../ouroboros-consensus/docs/interface-CHANGELOG.md) file for how this changelog is supposed to be used.

+## Circa 2022-09-20

+- 'InitializationTracer' type renamed as 'DiffusionTracer'.
+- The 'dtDiffusionInitializationTracer' record field of 'Ouoroboros.Network.Diffusion.Tracers' record renamed as 'dtDiffusionTracer'.

 ## Circa 2022-05-19

 - removed `node-to-client` versions `1` to `8`.
 The lowest supported version is